manueldinisjunior/manueldinisjunior/README.md

 # Hi 👋 I am Manuel!
-I am a software engineer, I specialize in solving problems using cutting-edge technology and tools.
+I am a software engineer, I specialize in solving problems using cutting-edge technology.

 - 🌐 Visit my [Web Portfolio](https://manueldinisjunior.com/) for more information and to get in touch.